tearitco/SRW-Engine-MV-Public/docs/manual.md

 	Deploys the actor in the specified slot according to the current deploy info.
 If toAnimationQueue is set to 1 the this.processUnitAppearQueue() command will need to be called to show the unit.

+* redeployActor actor\_id toAnimationQueue

+	Deploys the actor with the specified id again.
+This can be used to update the actor's unit on the map after a class change.
+If toAnimationQueue is set to 1 the this.processUnitAppearQueue() command will need to be called to show the unit.

 * moveEventToPoint event\_id x y follow

 	Move the specified event to the specified coordinates on the map.
 A route is automatically generate in the same way as when moving a unit on the map.
 Script execution is paused while the event is moving.
 If follow is 1 the cursor and camera will follow the event as it moves.
 Only one event of this type can run at the same time.